Solo curated photographic exhibition ‘I, there, here’

 From left: ‘Bird Net’ ‘Dreamfield I’ ‘ Cabinet of curiosities of identity’ ‘Madonna, Munch, Self’ © Soyoun Kim

-This silence of ‘no speak’ of 3 Wise Monkeys, is explained further in I want to be in Peace not in Silence.
-Sheep have a general concept of meek and mild animals with a peaceful manner but they have horns to protect themselves and fight against any harm which might affect them.
-The society with acquiescent silence without speaking out truth and unfairness would create illusive and temporary peace and is expected to collapse eventually.
-Covering myself with a sheep skin, I am shouting for true peace.
+This silence of ‘no speak’ in 3 Wise Monkeys, is expressed further in I want to be in Peace not in Silence.
+Sheep have a general concept of being meek and mild animals in a peaceful manner, but they have horns to protect themselves and fight against any harm which might affect them.
+A society with acquiescent silence without speaking out truth and unfairness would create illusive and temporary peace and is expected to collapse eventually.
+Covering myself with sheepskin, I am shouting for true peace.

-In DUST series, dust symbolise the invisible harm factor, resulting in the victim of unfair treatment against human rights; We breathe the dust polluted air of the development without concerning the nature environment and human condition; Victims of violence of terror are covered with dust from the destruction of buildings.
-I try to remove the dust and cover myself with plastic sheets for the protection but the thick layers of dust stays within me.
+In the DUST series, dust symbolises the invisible harm factor, resulting in the victim of unfair treatment against human rights; We breathe the dust-polluted air of the development without concerning the natural environment and human condition; Victims of violence of terror are covered with dust from the destruction of buildings.
+I try to remove the dust and cover myself with plastic sheets for protection, but the thick layers of dust stay within me.

 I there here by Soyoun Kim